-WMC has partnered with All Belong for students seeking counseling regarding their needs, interests, problems, etc. Counseling appointments can be made through the Google Form Counseling Referral Form. which can be found in the student bookmarks.
+WMC provides counseling services at school.
+Counseling appointments can be made through the Google Form Counseling Referral Form. which can be found in the student bookmarks.

 Students can be a great help to each other by showing empathetic love and care for one another.
 Be willing to listen and respect confidentiality.
 If problems become too big, seek outside help and encourage friends to do the same.
 Teachers, counselors, and staff are very willing to assist you in your personal problems or those of a friend.